easyCZ/ideas/README.md

 - [ ] Learn Flexbox as a game

 - [ ] API Call Proxy in style of GraphQL to reduce network and parsing on the requesting side
+- [ ] Open Source pull requests tracker platform to post to projects that would like pull requests on issues